The Employment Law Review: Russia

 - with pensioners (who obtain this status because of their retirement age);

 - with persons who are only allowed to perform temporary work, pursuant to a properly issued medical certificate;

-- for the purpose of carrying out emergency work aimed at preventing catastrophes, disasters, accidents, epidemics, epizootics and for the elimination of the aftermath of these and other emergencies;
+- for the purpose of carrying out emergency work required for the prevention of catastrophes, disasters, accidents, epidemics, epizootics and for reparation in the aftermath of these and other emergencies;

-- with creative employees of the mass media, cinematographic organisations, theatres, theatrical and concert organisations and circuses, etc.;
+- with creative employees in the mass media, cinematographic organisations, theatres, theatrical and concert organisations, circuses, etc.;

 - with the heads, deputy heads and chief accountants of organisations; and

 - in some other cases as provided by law.